simonmichael/hledger/hledger/Hledger/Cli/Commands/Getprices.md

 It uses a `getprices_` helper script in PATH (described below).

 Then each commodity's prices are saved, merging them with previously saved prices if any.
-By default they are saved in separate `P<COMM>.prices` files next to the main journal file.
+By default they are saved in `prices/<COMM>.prices` files next to the main journal file.
 Or with `-o FILE`, they are saved into a single file of your choice.
 Or with `-o -`, they are printed on stdout.